r-grandorder/tri-hermes/en/pages/Singularity/babylonia.md

 Hmph.
 Someone who's alive and can put up a fight, basically.

 **Gilgamesh:**
-My only concern was that Fujimaru might get killed by the gallû spirits the moment {(M) he /(F) she} entered the underworld.
+My only concern was that Fujimaru might get killed by the gallû spirits the moment [♂ he /♀ she] entered the underworld.

 **Gilgamesh:**
 But it seems that Ishtar prevented that.
 She dropped to the underworld with you and protected you when you were most vulnerable...